NVIDIA/aistore/deploy/dev/local/README.md

-This document is complementary to [Getting Started](/docs/getting_started.md) providing yet another example of running non-containerized AIS locally.
+This document is complementary to [Getting Started](/docs/getting_started.md) showing how to configure Go and ensure it is on your path.

 Intended audience includes developers and first-time users, including those who'd never used Go before.